-Excessive Absenteeism House Bill 410 Requirements
+House Bill 410 Requirements

-Districts and community schools must have local policies that outline their interventions and plans for students who miss too much school.
-They may amend current policies or create a policy to satisfy HB 410.
+Districts and community schools must have local policies that outline their interventions and strategies that support students who miss too much school.
+Districts and community schools should review their policies and determine if they need to amend current policies or create a policy to satisfy HB 410.